Multi-Level Graph Sketches via Single-Level Solvers: Solving on a Subset of Levels

 Using a coarser quantizer instead yields a worse approximation.
-Consider the coarsest quantizer which sets $q(i)=\ell$ for all $i>1$ and $q(1)=1$, with $g(i)=i$ as before.
+Consider the coarsest quantizer which sets $\Q=\{1\}$, with $g(i)=i$ as before.
 In this case, $A=\ell$, and $B=1$, which means that the best one can do is an $\ell s$--approximation.
-This approach corresponds to the \textit{Bottom Up} approach described in~\cite{MLGS_arx}.
+This approach corresponds to the \textit{Bottom Up} approach described in~\cite{MLGS_proceeding}.

-If no rounding is done (i.e., $q(i)=i$), then one computes a sparsifier at each level and merges them together according to the operation $\oplus$ going down the levels.
+If no rounding is done (i.e., $\Q=[\ell]$), then one computes a sketch at each level and merges them together according to the operation $\oplus$ going down the levels.
 This can be considered a \textit{Top Down} approach to the problem, and yields an upper bound on the approximation ratio of $\frac{\ell+1}{2}s$.